rohitChan/otsaw_technical_test/README.md

 A ros package that has two nodes: one for modifying a given map with gui parameters and publishing the modified map under /map topic; another node that subscribes to /map topic and maintains a server for /static_map service required for move_base.

+## Demo
+/no_entry_layer/demo/no_entry_layer2-2019-11-13_12.10.01.mp4
+Demo video showing the global_costmap in RViz with a static map, along with its real-time modification using user input of cost and modifying region parameters from gui.

 ## Nodes